zichaoxiao1999/zichaoxiao1999.github.io/index.md

 **<font color='red'>[Highlight]</font> I am looking for PhD to start in 2024 Fall.
 Contact me if you have any leads!**

 - **Sep.
-2021 - Present:** Dalian University of Technology (MEng), major in Information and Communication Engineering
+2021 - Present (Expected: June 2024):** Dalian University of Technology (MEng), major in Information and Communication Engineering
 - **Sep.
 2017 - June 2021:** Dalian University of Technology (BEng), major in Electronic and Information Engineering

 <br>